Ganesh Puthur

-Ganesh Puthur is a bilingual poet from Kerala, India, who writes in Malayalam and English languages.
+Ganesh Puthur is a writer, historian and poet from Kerala, India, who writes in Malayalam and English languages.
 His first anthology of poems named Achante Alamara won many awards including the Yuva Puraskar (2023) by Sahitya Akademi.
 He was also awarded Junior Fellowship by the Ministry of Culture (India) Government of India, an honour bestowed upon outstanding individuals in the field of culture.

 Biography

 Ganesh P. R. popularly known as Ganesh Puthur was born in a small village named Ulaveyp in Thaikattussery panchayat in Alappuzha district of Kerala, to Ramesan Puthur and Gangadevi.
 He graduated from NSS Hindu College, Changanassery and received his Master's in History from the Department of History, University of Hyderabad.
 Also a political analyst, Ganesh writes articles on international affairs, history and Indian politics.